“To neglect or disobey the guru.”

 tabe yadi e rūpa ghaṭanā kabhu haya

-“By asat–saṅga a person’s eligibility to be a guru may be ruined if events such as the following occur.
+“Through asat–saṅga a person’s eligibility to become guru may be ruined if events such as the following occur.

-“At first, he may be the best amongst sad–gurus, but after making offenses to the Holy Name, his knowledge is destroyed.
+“At first, he may be the best amongst sad–gurus, but after making offences to the Holy Name, his knowledge is destroyed.

 “Becoming envious of the Vaiṣṇavas, he gives up nāma–rasa.
 Eventually he becomes a slave to wealth and women.